goldn light shines on a long, winding road.

 • Apply for retirement through your online account.

-• Review your acknowledgment letter.
-Ensure that it’s accurate.
-This important letter summarizes the options you picked.
-It also tells you which forms still need to be turned in so DRS can process your retirement application.
+• Review your acknowledgment letter to ensure it’s accurate.
+This important letter summarizes the options you selected.
+It also lists the forms that still need to be submitted so DRS can process your retirement application.
 If you applied online, you won’t receive this letter.
 Instead, review the final page of your application and the emailed receipt to verify your retirement option and see whether additional documentation is needed.

 • Pay any outstanding optional annuity or service credit invoices.

-• If you have Plan 3, decide when you want to begin receiving payments from your investment account once you retire.
+• If you have Plan 3, decide when you want payments from your investment account to begin once you retire.
 Explore your Plan 3 withdrawal options.

 Click here for the DRS’ full Retirement Planning Checklist.